-We have audited the accompanying financial report of the National Guarantee Fund (the Fund), which comprises the balance sheet as at 30 June 2013, statement of comprehensive income, statement of changes in equity and statement of cash flows for year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration.
+We have audited the accompanying financial report of National Guarantee Fund (the Fund), which comprises the balance sheet as at 30 June 2014, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration.

-Directors' of the trustee responsibility for the financial report
+Directors' responsibility for the financial report

-The directors of Securities Exchange Guarantee Corporation Limited (as trustee for the Fund) are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
-In Note 1 (a), the directors also state, in accordance with Accounting Standard AASB 101 Presentation of Financial Statements, that the financial statements comply with International Financial Reporting Standards.
+The directors of the Fund are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+In Note 1, the directors also state, in accordance with Accounting Standard AASB 101 Presentation of Financial Statements, that the financial statements comply with International Financial Reporting Standards.